A healthy media diet balances three things:

-Read unfamiliar e-mails.
-Monitor telephone and modem charges.
-Check out unfamiliar phone numbers and e-mail addresses.
+- Monitor mobile charges.
+Check out unfamiliar phone numbers and email addresses.

-Tell children to report to you suggestive, obscene, or threatening e-mail or bulletin board messages.
+- Tell children to report to suggestive, obscene, or threatening email or messages to a trusted adult.
 Forward copies to your ISP (Internet Service Provider) and insist they help deal with the problem.